Surrogacy in the USA

 The Brilliant Beginnings US Surrogacy Knowledge Centre

-Our sibling organisation, Brilliant Beginnings, is a non-profit surrogacy agency, founded by the NGA Law directors in 2013 to support safe ethical surrogacy.
+Our sibling organisation, Brilliant Beginnings, is a non-profit surrogacy agency, founded by the NGA Law directors in 2013 to support safe ethical surrogacy in the UK and the USA.

 It has a free online Knowledge Centre, with a wealth of information and resources about the practicalities of surrogacy in the USA.